-The U.S. Department of State is pleased to announce the annual competition for the Fulbright Visiting Research Award 2022-2023.
-The grant is for non-degree, post-doctoral research for Singapore citizen or Permanent Resident university faculty, think tank researchers, and professionals conducting non-degree or post-doctoral research to enhance academic and professional expertise in the United States in collaboration with American academics and/or field experts.
+The U.S. Department of State is pleased to announce the annual competition for the Fulbright Visiting Research Scholar Award 2024-2025.
+The grant is for non-degree, post-doctoral research for Singaporean citizen or permanent resident university faculty, think tank researchers, and professionals conducting non-degree or post-doctoral research to enhance academic and professional expertise in the United States in collaboration with American academics and/or field experts.
 The Fulbright award allows recipients to pursue a particular field of study and develop leadership that promotes better understanding between the United States and Singapore.
-Research will be conducted between September 1, 2022 and May 31, 2023 for a duration of 3-4 months.
+Research will be conducted between September 1, 2024 and May 31, 2025 for a duration of 3-4 months.
 The award will cover round trip international airfare on an American carrier, settling in and living expenses, and a book or resource allowance.

 Established in 1946, Fulbright is the flagship international educational exchange program sponsored by the U.S. Government.
-The purpose of the Fulbright Program is “To increase mutual understanding between the people of the United States and the people of other countries.”
+The purpose of the Fulbright Program is “to increase mutual understanding between the people of the United States and the people of other countries.”
 With this goal in mind, the Fulbright Program has provided more than 400,000 participants with the opportunity to exchange ideas, experience cultures and observe each other’s political and economic institutions.
-Singapore’s first Fulbrighters traveled to the U.S. in 1956.
-Since then, over 500 Singaporean Fulbrighters have studied, researched and experienced life in the U.S.
+Singapore’s first Fulbrighters travelled to the U.S. in 1956.
+Since then, over 500 Singaporean Fulbrighters have studied, researched, and experienced life in the U.S.

 Preferred Fields of Research

-Challenges of Contemporary Society – Comparative studies of contemporary civil society and social issues in Singapore and the United States.
-Subjects of particular interest include risk or crisis management issues, the impact of rapid technological development, (including challenges from the new media), finite resources, energy supply and environmental issues, transformation in educational systems, urbanization, gerontology and the family.
+- Challenges of Contemporary Society – Comparative studies of contemporary civil society and social issues in Singapore and the United States.
+Subjects of particular interest include issues of diversity, equity, and inclusion, challenges to freedom of speech and expression, innovation and entrepreneurship, and environmental issues.

-Transnational Issues of Global Society – Study related to transnational issues.
-Subjects of particular interest include health policy, international trade, labor and mobility, migration, environmental policy, energy and demography or human geography.
+- Transnational Issues of Global Society – Study related to transnational issues.
+Subjects of particular interest include geopolitics, climate resilience, security issues (e.g. cyber, maritime, food, etc.), emerging digital economy issues, and supply chain resilience.

-- Preference given to full-time lecturers, assistant professors, associate professors, or full professors with at least five years professional experience at Singapore universities or other institutions of higher education.
-Grantees are expected to continue to teach in Singapore upon their completion of the program.
+- Preference given to full-time lecturers, assistant professors, associate professors, or full professors with at least five years professional experience at Singaporean universities or other institutions of higher education.
+Grantees are expected to continue to teach in Singapore upon completion of the Fulbright program.